pednekars/autogeneral/README.md

-# AutoGeneral REST API
+# mycompany REST API

-This project exposes some REST CRUD service for a AutoGeneral.
+This project exposes some REST CRUD service for a mycompany.
 It demonstrates the use of Spring-boot & Java 8.
-An h2 in memory database has been used to store the AutoGeneral data.
+An h2 in memory database has been used to store the mycompany data.

+The restful services provide following functionality

+validateBrackets of TaskController.java checks whether brackets are valid.
+Eg {[]} is a valid bracket combination

+Second is ToDoItemCOntroller which is used to store and retrieve todo A ToDo will contain following things
+ToDoItem text a String value of ToDoItem eg: "I have an appointment" isCompleted to indicate whether todoitem is completed or not

 **Important** : The project requires maven 3.x and a Java 8 jdk.